-RTD stands for Resistance Temperature Detector that refers to a type of temperature sensor.
+RTD stands for Resistance Temperature Detector, which refers to a type of temperature sensor.
 As the name suggests, it uses changes in resistance to detect temperature, but that in itself might not tell you how an RTD works.

 When the temperature increases, the RTD’s resistance increases, and vice versa.
 The control system or transmitter constantly sends a current through the RTD sensor.
 When the temperature changes, the resistance on the current can increase or decrease.
 Here, the RTD detects this shift and thereby reports it.

-To know more about this, you can check out the Visaya Product Review
+To know more about this, you can check out our product review

-Also, you can choose RTDs with two, three, or four wires, but what does that mean?
+Also, we can choose RTDs with two, three, or four wires, but what does that mean?
 These wires create the compensation you need for the cable.
-Of course, the two-wire option doesn’t, so you should choose it when you need only an approximate value.
+Of course, the two-wire option doesn’t, so we should choose it when you need only an approximate value.
 The three-wire option is most common in many applications.

 RTD sensor types